-These two mugs have the Alberta Slip base cone 6 GA6-A glaze on the inside.
-The left one is cooled normally (kiln off at cone 6 after soak).
-For the mug on the right the kiln has been soaked for half an hour at 1800F on the way down.
-This was done to develop the rutile blue glaze on the outside, but during this period crystallization occurred on the inside.
-If you need to cool slow (for the Alberta Slip rutile blue) but would like the liner glaze to be transparent, add 0.5-1% tin oxide to the GA6-A to impede crystal growth.
+These two mugs have the Alberta Slip base cone 6 GA6-A glaze on the inside and GA6-C on the outside (it just adds rutile to GA6-A).
+The left one was cooled normally (kiln off at cone 6 after soak).
+For the mug on the right, the kiln was soaked for half an hour at 1800F on the way down to develop the rutile blue glaze on the outside.
+But during this period crystallization occurred on the inside also.
+This provides an insight into my this GA6-A base hosts floating blue effects but GA6-B does not: The amount of Al2O3 is much lower, that improves melt fluidity and acts as a catalyst for crystallization.

 Glossary |